jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/20-baghdad.md

-+++
+---
+title: "Baghdad (Tatsin)"
+heading: "Chapter 20"
+date: 2022-01-06
-title= "Baghdad (Tatsin) -- Chau Ju Kua's Works Simplified" heading = "Chapter 20" description= "Baghdad is also called Likien.
-It is the general mart of Muslims and the place where the foreign merchants of the Arabs assemble." author= "Chau Ju Kua" image= "/flags/iq.png" linkb= "/research/chau-ju-kua/chun-fan-chi/19-south-india" linkbtext= "South India" linkf= "/research/chau-ju-kua/chun-fan-chi/21-iran" linkftext= "Iran" date = "2022-01-19"
+description: "Baghdad is also called Likien.
+It is the general mart of Muslims and the place where the foreign merchants of the Arabs assemble"
-+++
+image: "/flags/iq.png"
+author: "Chau Ju Kua"
+---

 <!-- Baghdad?
 762 -->